 Sometimes the Best of Intentions Aren’t Enough

-Single use plastic bag bans make so much sense from an environmental perspective since they reduce use of fossil fuels, reduce the eyesore that is litter, and protect animals and their habitats from stray plastic bags and their pieces that can easily be mistaken for food or entangle an animal, ending its life.
-Large chains and small local retailers also spend a substantial amount of money of these disposable nuisances, so implementing a ban saves retailers money, and that cost savings should be reflected in their prices.
-Despite the best of intentions though, sometime plastic bag bans fail.
+Single-use plastic bag bans make so much sense from an environmental perspective since they reduce the use of fossil fuels, reduce the eyesore that is litter, and protect animals and their habitats from stray plastic bags and their pieces that can easily be mistaken for food or entangle an animal, ending its life.
+Large chains and small local retailers also spend a substantial amount of money on these disposable nuisances, so implementing a ban saves retailers money, and that cost savings should be reflected in their prices.
+Despite the best of intentions though, sometimes plastic bag bans fail.
 If you are considering starting a bag ban in your town, you will want to avoid making the same mistakes other towns have made whose bans have failed.

 Here Are Three Reasons Why Some Bag Bans Fail

 1. Lack of Preparedness – There is so much work that has to happen before you can even launch a serious public discussion about a plastic bag ban that you need to educate yourself about the drawbacks of plastic bags and the advantages of banning bags.
 You need to create a solid campaign that will relay this information to the community and your local policymakers.
 It is also worth considering whether a bag fee is a better fit for your town – sometimes reducing the use of disposable bags through a fee designed to discourage their use is the best and most feasible solution.
 Research is not always fun and it is definitely not glamorous, but taking the time to prepare, sets your bag ban up for success.
 All of this legwork does not happen overnight.
 Sometimes plastic bag bans take years to get going.